 June 1, 2017: Five students defense their thesis

 Mr THARANGA, Mr BACH, Mr SOUVICK, Ms XIAO Xue and Ms CAI Shaofen successfully finish their thesis defense.
 THARANGA’s study aims to understand fundamental questions of animal signaling and mimicry theories by mimic butterflies.
 Mr BACH devoted himself in understanding the ecology of the southern yellow cheeked crested gibbon.
-Mr SOUVICK’s research targeted to identify if beekeeping can really provide significant contribution to local people’s income generation and if beekeepers hold strong willingness for protecting natural forest.
+Mr SOUVICK’shelp me to do my homework research targeted to identify if beekeeping can really provide significant contribution to local people’s income generation and if beekeepers hold strong willingness for protecting natural forest.
 Ms XIAO Xue aimed to study coevolution and Geographic Mosaic Theory of Coevolution by figs, fig wasps and non-pollinating fig wasps.
 Ms CAI Shaofen tried to answer that how different motivations affect the degree of participation in the framework of integrating theory of planned (TPB) and self-determination theory; and if the engagement of citizen science programs generate impact upon psychological variables related to conservation behavior.
 Prof. Richard Corlett, Kyle Tomlinson, Chen Jin, Yang Xiaodong, Quan Ruichang, Zhang Jiaolin and Xing Yaowu of XTBG, Prof. Wang Hong from KIB and Prof. Jiang Xuelong from KIZ act as committee members for the defense.

 Sifan Hu attended the 4th YOUNG NATURAL HISTORY SCIENTISTS’ MEETING

-February 7 – 11 2017, Sifan Hu attended the 4th Young Natural History Scientists’ Meeting (YNHM), held by Muséum National D’Histoire Naturelle, Paris, France.
+February 7 – 11 2017, Sifan Hu attended the 4th Young hunger games 3rd book summary Natural History Scientists’ Meeting (YNHM), held by Muséum National D’Histoire Naturelle, Paris, France.
 This conference is dedicated to young researchers in natural history, including six sessions: 1) Biodiversity Dynamics and Conservation, 2) Humanities and Natural Sciences, 3) Systematics, Evolution and Comparative Anatomy, 4) Earth and Planetary Sciences, 5) Evolutionary Ecology, and 6) Methods in Natural Sciences.
 The conference included 55 talks.
 Sifan Hu has contributed an oral presentation titled The Effectiveness of Place-based Strategies on Climate Change Communication and she was awarded the Best Oral Presentation in the session Humanities and Natural Sciences.

 June 1, 2016: Four students defense their thesis